 “Kitkat,” he said defiantly.
 “And Base10.
 And a bunch of other shit you probably haven’t heard of.
 I was careful.
 I told them she’d be fine.
 I know what I’m doing.”

 He wasn’t telling Nio.
 He was telling the others.
 Dell stood behind him.
 The other two boys hung by the stairs, as if they preferred to be elsewhere but were trying to be supportive.
-Nio got the sense they were Dell’s crew, not Guillermo’s.
+Nio got the sense they were more Dell’s crew than Guillermo’s.
 The tall man had been smart and made sure he had backup in case of a confrontation.

 “Kitkat and Base10 are good,” Nio said, touching gingerly around the translucent lesion.

 Becks grimaced.
 The skin around the swelling was cool but firm and normal.
-Whatever it was, it appeared to be contained in a large watery cyst.
+Whatever it was, it appeared to be contained inside a large watery cyst, probably to prevent rejection.

 “See?”
 Guillermo raised his hands.
 “That’s what I said.
 This is pointless.
 This is a waste of money.”